teektonik/epilepsy_prediction/README.md

 * [Fedor Tikunov](https://github.com/FedorTikunov) `dev`
 * [Antonina Testova](https://github.com/teektonik) `QA`
 ## Problem
-Each year, about 5 million people worldwide are diagnosed with epilepsy.
+Each year, about 5 million people worldwide are diagnosed with epilepsy, according to the World Health Organization.
 Epilepsy is a brain disorder that causes recurrent seizures.
 Epilepsy usually causes seizures, but some people have other symptoms, such as confusion and staring off into space, etc.

 ## Decision
 As a rule, epileptic seizures come unexpectedly, which can be fatal.
 Our goal is to develop an ML system that will predict a seizure before it starts.